Call for Presentation Proposals

 THE DEADLINE TO SUBMIT A PROPOSAL IS MAY 17.

 - Higher ed HR professionals with a story to tell or expertise to share

 - Subject matter experts who have unique insight into the challenges facing higher ed HR

-We are looking for presenters to share their how-tos, best practices, case studies and lessons learned.
-The most requested sessions tend to address:
+We are looking for presenters to share their how-tos, best practices, case studies and lessons learned on the following topics:

 - Higher ed workforce challenges

-- Legislative and regulatory compliance challenges (FLSA, FMLA, Title IX, etc.)
+- Legislative and regulatory compliance challenges (ACA, FMLA, Title IX, etc.)

 - HR metrics and analytics and leveraging technology